-The HEARRING group agreed that the categories of auditory perception scale (CAP) should be used to measure the speech perception performance of implanted children in all age categories during all test intervals (table 5).
+The HEARRING group agreed that the Categories of Auditory Perception scale (CAP) should be used to measure the speech perception performance of children with Cl in all age categories during all test intervals (Figure 3).
 The CAP measures supraliminal performance, which reflects everyday auditory performance in a more realistic way.
-The CAP comprises a hierarchical scale of eight performance categories arranged in order of increasing difficulty, ranging from 0 "displays no awareness of environmental sounds" to 7 "can use the telephone with a familiar talker" [16].
+The CAP comprises a hierarchical scale of eight performance categories arranged in order of increasing difficulty, ranging from 0 "displays no awareness of environmental sounds" to 7 "can use the telephone with a familiar talker" (17).